 At the IEP meeting, the IEP should be visually projected to support meaningful parent/guardian access and participation in the IEP discussion.
-If the IEP cannot be projected, the parent/guardian must be given either access to a District computer or a paper copy of the draft IEP sections that have been completed.
-If the parent/guardian has limited proficiency speaking or understanding English, or has a preferred language other than English, an interpreter MUST be present at the IEP meeting upon parent/guardian request to enable the parent/guardian to meaningfully participate in the meeting.
+If the IEP cannot be projected, the parent/guardian must be given either access to a district computer or a paper copy of the draft IEP sections that have been completed.
+If the parent/guardian has limited proficiency speaking or understanding English, an interpreter MUST be present at the IEP meeting to enable the parent/guardian to meaningfully participate in the meeting.
 Please see information regarding the translation of IEP meeting documents in the Translation of Vital Documents section.